 Put the Hero’s Journey into action by writing your own story using the Hero’s Journey framework.

-Today, create your own Ordinary World!
-Get started with these questions:
+Start to create your own Ordinary World!
+Get started by freewriting for fifteen minutes based on these questions:

 - Where are your character’s parents?
 (Hint: they’re probably not home creating a happy, secure family)

 - Why are people’s expectations for your character so low?
 (Maybe they’re a farmhand, or a servant, or a short-order cook at Waffle House, or an average but not exceptional student)

 - What is the story’s core value?
 How does the hero pursue it in boring everyday life?
 (Bonus points if there’s a hidden threat to this core value your protagonist doesn’t yet know about)

 Take fifteen minutes to answer one or more of the questions above.
 If you have extra time, start writing the beginning of your story.